 Mr. Jalilov decided to construct two greenhouses covering a total area of 600 m2 for producing cucumber and tomatoes due to their high demand.
 He approached one of EBRD’s partner banks and took a GEFF loan for a modern greenhouse investment.

-EU investment incentives of 20% is available which makes the financing more accessible to farmers.
+The European Union investment incentives of 20% is available which makes the financing more accessible to farmers.

 “We are known to be successful in combining technical expertise in disease management with our vegetable production.
 With our greenhouse, we aim to produce high quality, disease-free seedlings in early spring to be sold to other farmers” asserted Mr. Ismoilov.

-GEFF Tajikistan is supported by the European Union, the Green Climate Fund and South Korea.
 GEFF Tajikistan [Agricultural Value Chains] helps Tajik farmers and agribusinesses adopt technology solutions that can enhance competitiveness of the agricultural value chains.